GudiDheeraj/personalfwebpage/README.md

         width: 100%;
     }
 }
+##Customization
+Colors
+To customize the colors used in the project, modify the variables defined in the :root selector in the styles.css file.

+##css
 :root {
     --body-color: #000; /* Black background */
     --text-color-primary: #fff; /* White for primary text */